expo/fyi/expo-app-auth-deprecated.md

 ### `issuer`

-An "issuer" is a URL to a server that returns an object of URLs that are used for interacting with the authentication service.
+An "issuer" is a URL for a server that returns an object of URLs that are used for interacting with the authentication service.
 For example, Google uses `https://accounts.google.com/.well-known/openid-configuration`.

 In `expo-app-auth` you can pass either the `issuer` (service discovery URL) or the `serviceConfiguration` (service object) to the native methods.
 Internally, the `issuer` would be resolved automatically, this means a single native function has a higher chance of failing (due to network issues, service connection, etc.) and throwing errors that would not be easy to distinguish.